-This document defines additional parameters and NOTIFY error types for the Host Identity Protocol [RFC5201].
+This document defines two Parameter Types and two NOTIFY Message Types for the Host Identity Protocol [RFC7401].

-The new parameters and their type numbers are defined in Section 5.1.1 and Section 5.1.2, and they have been added to the Parameter Type namespace specified in [RFC5201].
+The parameters and their type numbers are defined in Sections 5.1.1 and 5.1.2, and they have been added to the "Parameter Types" namespace created by [RFC7401].
+No new action regarding these values is required by this specification, other than updating the reference from [RFC5202] to this specification.

-The new NOTIFY error types and their values are defined in Section 5.1.3, and they have been added to the Notify Message Type namespace specified in [RFC5201].
+The new NOTIFICATION error types and their values are defined in Section 5.1.3, and they have been added to the "Notify Message Types" namespace created by [RFC7401].
+No new action regarding these values is required by this specification, other than updating the reference from [RFC5202] to this specification.